All Episodes

 That's extraordinary.

-So we made it through the show.
+That's how we made it through this year.

-I'll embrace the next together.
+And we'll embrace the next together.

 Man, that's uplifting.